test-xcode

 • Note reproduction steps

-Ask user how to proceed:
+Ask the user how to proceed:

 Test Failed: [screen/feature]